 Why is “Woman-Owned-Business” listed as an ethical criterion?

-Women-owned-businesses are included because women face increased barriers to entrepreneurship compared to men, so many people try to support female entrepreneurs to help level the playing field.
-Businesses listed as “woman-owned” are at least 50% owned by a woman.
+Women-owned-businesses are included because women face increased barriers to entrepreneurship compared to men, so many people try to support women in entrepreneurship to help level the playing field.
+Businesses listed as “woman-owned” are at least 50% owned by someone who does not identify as a man.

 While “Direct Trade” can also often be beneficial to producers from developing countries, we do not include it as an ethical criteria on our website because there are no means of certifying or proving that a “Direct Trade” business treats its producers in a fair way – it simply means that they have a direct relationship with the producer.